Cysharp/R3/README.md

     Parallel,
     /// <summary>All values are sent immediately to the asynchronous method, but the results are queued and passed to the next operator in order.</summary>
     SequentialParallel,
-    /// <summary>Only the latest value is queued, and the next value waits for the completion of the asynchronous method.</summary>
+    /// <summary>Send the first value and the last value while the asynchronous method is running.</summary>
-    Latest,
+    ThrottleFirstLast
 }
 ```